eduardohroliveira/laravel-geolite-maxmind/README.md

 You need to follow these commands in order to use and run project:

 <ul>
-<li>After cloning this repository, go to the root folder, and edit .env file to setup MySQL properties:
+<li>- After cloning this repository, go to the root folder, and edit .env file to setup MySQL properties:
         <pre>
 * DB_HOST=
 * DB_PORT=